What is White Box Testing?

 Step #2– Create the tests and execute them.

-When we discuss about testing, “coverage” is the most important factor.
-Here I will explain how to have maximum coverage in the context of White box testing.
+When we discuss the concept of testing, “coverage” is considered to be the most important factor.
+Here I will explain how to have maximum coverage from the context of White box testing.

 Also read => Cause and Effect Graph – Dynamic Test Case Writing Technique For Maximum Coverage

-There are different types and different methods for each white box testing type.
-See below image. (click on image to enlarge)
+There are several types and different methods for each white box testing type.

 Today, we are going to focus mainly on the execution testing types of ‘Unit testing white box technique’.

 3 Main White Box Testing Techniques: